 The cause of tendinitis is often unknown.
 Tendinitis usually occurs during middle or older age, as the tendons weaken and become more susceptible to injury and inflammation.
 (Weakening of the tendon, called tendinopathy, usually results from many small tears that occur over time.
 Affected tendons may gradually or suddenly tear completely.)
 Tendinitis also occurs in younger people who exercise vigorously (who may develop rotator cuff tendinitis—see also Rotator Cuff Injury/Subacromial Bursitis) and in people who do repetitive tasks.

-Tendons of the shoulder (rotator cuff): Inflammation of these tendons is the most common cause of shoulder pain (Rotator Cuff Injury/Subacromial Bursitis).
+Tendons of the shoulder (rotator cuff): Inflammation of these tendons is the most common cause of shoulder pain (see Rotator Cuff Injury/Subacromial Bursitis).

-The two tendons that extend the thumb away from the hand: Inflammation of these tendons is called de Quervain syndrome (see De Quervain Syndrome).
+The two tendons that extend the thumb away from the hand: Inflammation of these tendons is called De Quervain syndrome.

-The flexor tendons that clench the fingers: Inflammation causes these tendons to get caught in their sheaths, resulting in a popping feeling (trigger finger—see see Figure: Trigger Finger).
+The flexor tendons that clench the fingers: Inflammation causes these tendons to get caught in their sheaths, resulting in a popping feeling (trigger finger).

 The tendon above the biceps muscle in the upper arm (bicipital tendon): Pain can occur when the elbow is bent or the arm is elevated or rotated.

-Achilles tendon in the heel: Pain occurs at the back of the heel (see Achilles Tendinitis).
+Achilles tendon in the heel: Pain occurs at the back of the heel (Achilles tendinitis).